Carbon And Its Compounds Online Test 9th Science Lesson 15 Questions in English

 -

-Question 79 of 10079.
-Question79.
-Why the plastic materials are recycled?
-Correct
+79. Why the plastic materials are recycled?

 Drawbacks of plastics: Plastics take a very long time to fully break down in nature.
 The microbes that break down plastic are too few in nature to deal with the quantity of plastics we produce.